vitality-energy/regulatory-chatbot-api/README.md

 ```

 Open the `.env` file and fill in your configuration:
-- `DATABASE_URL`: Your PostgreSQL connection string.
+- `DATABASE_URL`: Your MySQL connection string (e.g., `mysql://user:pass@localhost:3306/db_name`).
-- `JWT_SECRET`: A secret key for JWT authentication.
+- `JWT_SECRET`: The shared secret key used to verify externally generated JWTs.
 - `OPENAI_API_KEY`: Your OpenAI API key.
 - `ASSISTANT_PROMPT_ID`: The ID for your OpenAI assistant prompt.
 - `RESEARCH_PROMPT_ID`: The ID for your research prompt.

 ### 3. Database Setup

 The project uses Drizzle ORM for database management.
+It is designed to work alongside an existing Rails application.

+**Important:** The `users` table is managed externally (e.g., by Rails).
+This application only manages its own tables (`api_calls`, `messages`).

-Run the following commands to set up your database:
+Run the following commands to set up the application-specific tables:

 ```bash
 # Generate migrations based on your schema